xsscx/srd/dmg/README.md

   device = /dev/disk2s1
   mount point = /private/var/run/com.apple.security.cryptexd/mnt/com.example.cryptex.b16SlD
 ```
+You now have the ToyBox Unstripped Binary that has Symbols on X86_64, go ssh to the SRD.
 # This is my Proof of Work for having verified that the installed cryptex contains toybox unstripped:
 ```
 nm -a ~/srd/example-cryptex/com.example.cryptex.dstroot/usr/bin/toybox  | wc -l